 Welcome to the Polk State College emergency medical services (EMS) program.
 The intent of the EMS program is to ensure that its participants receive adequate training and instruction to begin an enjoyable career in the out-of-hospital emergency medicine field.
 This fast-paced environment offers career opportunities for many different types of health care providers.

 The emergency medical responder (EMR) is a first-tier EMS care provider that provides initial, hands-on emergency care until the next level of EMS provider arrives on the scene.
 EMR students are trained in all facets of cardiopulmonary resuscitation (CPR), according to the most current guidelines from the American Heart Association, as well as various other basic life support (BLS) measures.

-The Emergency Medical Technician (EMT) is the second-tier care provider on the EMS career ladder.
-EMT students learn additional basic life support (BLS) measures, which include patient assessment, oxygen therapy, shock management, spinal immobilization, vehicle extrication, and medication administration/assistance.
-In addition, since EMTs often work alongside the paramedic, various advanced life support measures are discussed and the means by which the EMT can assist with these measures is obtained.
+The emergency medical technician (EMT) is the second-tier care provider on the EMS career ladder.
+EMT students learn additional BLS measures, including patient assessment, oxygen therapy, shock management, spinal immobilization, vehicle extrication and medication administration/assistance.
+Since EMTs often work alongside paramedics, advanced life support measures and the means by which an EMT can assist are also discussed.

 The approximate cost to complete the degree program is $8,700.
-This includes course fees, lab fees, books, uniforms, and other estimated costs.
+This includes course fees, lab fees, books, uniforms and other estimated costs.